Porsche 911 (997): 911 GT2 RS (2010)

 On 4 May 2010, the GT2 RS was publicly unveiled to the German Porsche dealers in Leipzig.
 The 3.6 litre twin-turbocharged Flat-6 engine in the GT2 RS develops 620 PS and 700 Nm of torque and weighs 70 kg less than the outgoing GT2.
-This allows it to be able to reach a top speed of 330 km/h and accelerate from 0–97 km/h in 3.5 seconds.
+This allows it to be able to reach a top speed of 330 km/h and accelerate from 0–97 km/h in 3.3 seconds.
 It was the fastest and the most powerful 911 built of its generation.

 According to Porsche Motorsports manager Andreas Preuninger, the RS was conceived around 2007 as a skunk-works effort.
 The 727 code number selected for the project corresponds to one of the Nissan GT-R's lap times around the Nürburgring's Nordschleife.
 When the dust settled, Porsche claimed that test driver Timo Kluck had supposedly eclipsed that target by nine seconds.

 The GT2 has since then been an RS model only with no standard (non-RS) variant available.

 911 Carrera GTS and Carrera 4 GTS (2010–2011)

-In 2011, Porsche launched a new, mid-level 911 coming in above the Carrera and below the GT3.
+In 2011, Porsche launched a new, mid-level 911 coming in above the Carrera S and below the GT3.
 Ranging from $103,100 to US$112,900, the Carrera GTS was available as both a coupé and cabriolet, the car gets a wider body and track – the only Carrera variant with a wide track that is also rear wheel drive.
 The car also has an upgraded 3.8-litre engine generating a maximum power output of 408 PS.
 The Carrera 4 GTS equipped with all-wheel-drive was unveiled in May 2011.
 In addition to the AWD system, the Carrera 4 GTS can be identified by a distinct reflective stripe between the tail lights.
 All GTS vehicles came standard with center lock wheels, Alcantara interior and other optional extras such as Porsche Sports Exhaust and PASM.

+In 2011 Porsche unveiled 911 Carrera GTS B59 Edition.
+It was made as a tribute to Porsche's factory driver - Hurley Haywood.
+The car was painted in Brumos Racing's color scheme (white with blue and red stripes and black porsche lettering on doors).
+Also Sport Classic Fuchs rims were used.
+Limited to just 5 units.